Rajni1109/VDMA-Shield/README.md

 An alert must fire **3 or more times within 10 seconds** before a clip is saved — this prevents single-frame noise from filling your disk.

-Clips are saved to the `evidence/` folder with timestamps:
+Clips are saved to the `evidence/` folder:

 ```
 evidence/